War crimes of the Wehrmacht: North Africa

 Robert Satloff writes in his book Among the Righteous: Lost Stories from the Holocaust's Long Reach into Arab Lands that as the German and Italian forces retreated across Libya towards Tunisia, the Jewish population became victims upon which they released their anger and frustration.
 According to Satloff, Afrika Korps soldiers plundered Jewish property all along the Libyan coast.
 This violence and persecution only came to an end with the arrival of General Montgomery in Tripoli on January 23, 1943.
 German historian Clemens Vollnhals writes that the use of Jews by Afrika Korps as forced labour is barely known, but it did happen alongside persecution of Jewish population (although on smaller scale than in Europe) and some of the labourers were worked to death.

 The persecution of Jews by the Wehrmacht continued into Tunisia.
 According to several historians, allegations and stories that associate Rommel and the Afrika Korps with the harassing and plundering of Jewish gold and property in Tunisia are usually known under the name "Rommel's treasure" or "Rommel's gold".
 Other historians, however, state that Rommel had nothing to do with the treasure, and that "Rauff's treasure would be a more appropriate name.

 When the Wehrmacht entered Tunisia, they ordered the establishment of a Judenrat and Jews were subject to forced labour.
 2,000 Jewish men were forcefully conscripted, and a few thousand more would be conscripted later on.
 This forced labour was used in extremely dangerous situations near targets of bombing raids, facing hunger and violence.

 Rape

 Eastern Front

 German soldiers used to brand the bodies of captured partisan women – and other women as well – with the words "Whore for Hitler's troops" and rape them.
 Following their capture some German soldiers vividly bragged about committing rape and rape-homicide.

 Susan Brownmiller argues that rape played a pivotal role in the Nazis' aim to conquer and destroy people they considered inferior, such as Jews, Russians, and Poles.
 An extensive list of rapes committed by German soldiers was compiled in the so-called "Molotov Note" in 1942.
 Brownmiller points out that Nazis used rape as a weapon of terror.

+Sexual violence against Soviet women by German soldiers was widespread on the Eastern Front.
+In some occupied localities, nearly all women were raped by German soldiers, and in several instances, entire military units participated in extreme acts of sexual violence.
+In early August 1941, the command of the German Ninth Army reported a notable increase in incidents of plundering and rape, even within the combat zone.

 Examples of mass rapes in Soviet Union committed by German soldiers include: